mtrupkin/AP_ItemViewerService/documentation/Technologies-Overview.md

 # Item Viewer Service Technologies Overview

 ## Item Viewer Service Modules
 The item viewer service provides an API to load a single content item and accessibility options in a page.
-The item and accommodations are specified as URL parameters.
+The item and accessibility options are specified as URL parameters.
 The item viewer service is divided into three layers, the App, the Core, and the Data Access Layer or dal.
 Each layer is a Maven submodule that is part of the main item viewer service Maven application.